Animatronics: In popular culture

-Animatronic characters appear in both films and video games, most notably in horror genre and survival horror video games that generally features possessed animatronics as antagonists.
+Animatronic characters appear in horror films and survival horror video games, which typically feature possessed animatronics as antagonists.

 In films

 The film industry has been a driving force revolutionizing the technology used to develop animatronics.
-Animatronics are used in situations where a creature does not exist, the action is too risky or costly to use real actors or animals, or the action could never be obtained with a living person or animal.
+Animatronics are used in situations to fabricate a creature that does not exist, when it is too risky or costly to use real actors or animals, or if the action could never be obtained with a living person or animal.
 Its main advantage over CGI and stop-motion is that the simulated creature has a physical presence moving in front of the camera in real time.
-The technology behind animatronics has become more advanced and sophisticated over the years, making the puppets even more lifelike.
+The technology behind animatronics has become more advanced and sophisticated over the years, making even puppets more lifelike.

-Animatronics were first introduced by Disney in the 1964 film Mary Poppins which featured an animatronic bird.
+Animatronics were first introduced by Disney in the 1964 film Mary Poppins, which featured an animatronic bird.
 Since then, animatronics have been used extensively in such movies as Jaws and E.T. the Extra-Terrestrial.